 Tradesman Insurance is the business insurance cover that protects these professionals against any eventualities that may occur in the course of their work.

 If you work in trades you will know using the right tools for the job makes the job easier, faster and done to the proper standard.
 Your insurance should be right for you too.
 Making sure you are covered for all eventualities is just as important as charging your drill or cleaning your brushes.
-Trades insurance gives you multiple sections to cover your Public & Employers Liability, Tools, Stock and if you are unable to trade cover for Personal Accident or Business interruption.
+Trades insurance gives you multiple sections to cover your Public & Employers Liability, Tools, Stock and if you are unable to work due to any business interruption.

-Business Compare is the smart way to find tailor made cover and the most competitive price for your cover.
 You can decide what is important, what levels of cover you need and if you do not need certain covers they can be excluded.
 You have complete control with our simple to use online form.

 You know your business needs and we can provide a fast, simple and assured way for you to get covered.
 When considering your policy be sure you consider each aspect of your business.
 We will go through the market to find you a competitive price.

 We all strive to get it right in everything we do.
 However, we end up making mistakes which are part of the human nature.
 The nature of the tradesmen’s work poses more risks than other occupations.
 The work involves manual labour and the use of dangerous tools.
 The risks can arise from unforeseen accidents or even negligence on your part or someone else in your business.
 Either way, you are liable for compensation costs resulting from the damage.
 Some of the eventualities include accidental fires from heat equipment, spilling paint on your client’s carpet or occasioning damage on pipes while undertaking plumbing works.
 All these eventualities may give rise to multiple legal actions against you.
 That is where Tradesman Insurance comes in handy.
 It covers your equipment, compensation costs, your ongoing works and more other important aspects.